Coded Robust Aggregation for Distributed Learning under Byzantine Attacks: Performance Analysis

 based on \( d_{\min}M \approx Nr \) when the values of \( d_1, \ldots, d_M \) do not vary significantly from each other.
-When \( r \) increases, i.e., the redundancy of data allocation increases, the asymptotic learning error diminishes.
-Specially, the asymptotic learning error reaches zero for \( r = M \).
-In addition, by decreasing the value of \( C_\alpha \), the asymptotic learning error decreases and better learning performance can be attained by CRA-DL with decaying learning rates. \end{remark} \begin{remark} We would like to note that the numerical results in Section~\ref{simulations} will demonstrate that the asymptotic learning error in CRA-DL is indeed very close to zero in practice.
-In other words, CRA-DL can consistently converge to the optimal point with almost no solution error across various scenarios. \end{remark} \begin{remark} In Theorem~\ref{convergence performance CRA} and Theorem~\ref{convergence performance CRA decay}, the bounds include the constant $C_\alpha$.
+When \( r \) increases, i.e., the redundancy of data allocation increases, the asymptotic solution error provided in (\ref{error deacy}) diminishes.
+Specially, the asymptotic solution error reaches zero for \( r = M \).
+In addition, by decreasing the value of \( C_\alpha \), the asymptotic solution error decreases and better learning performance can be attained by CRA-DL with decaying learning rates. \end{remark} \begin{remark} In Theorem~\ref{convergence performance CRA} and Theorem~\ref{convergence performance CRA decay}, the bounds include the constant $C_\alpha$.
 Note that $C_\alpha$ depends on the fraction of Byzantine devices, i.e., $\alpha$, as observed from the values of \(C_\alpha^2\) for some commonly used RBA rules provided in Table I. Based on this, the bounds in Theorem~\ref{convergence performance CRA} and Theorem~\ref{convergence performance CRA decay} are both determined by the fraction of Byzantine devices.

 \end{remark}